dtian09/Mould_Classification/readme.md

-# Mould Classification and Segmentation
+# Building Mould Area Coverage Classification and Segmentation

-This repository contains scripts and tools for building mould area coverage classification, and segmentation using deep learning (ViT and U-Net) in PyTorch.
+This repository contains scripts and tools for building mould area coverage classification, and segmentation using deep learning (**ViT** and **U-Net**) in PyTorch.
 - dataset: [YOLOv7 data set of Mould Detection Single Label Computer Vision Project](https://universe.roboflow.com/research-placement/mould-detection-single-label)
 - For each image, the **total normalized mould area** is calculated as the sum of the areas of all bounding boxes in YOLO label files: